 If you are seen to be sleeping or texting or using your phone or doing anything disruptive, I may stop the class until you are done.
+Any information that does not get presented to your classmates and covered because of YOUR choices, will be on YOU.

 The first time you sleep, text, etc, class will be stopped and you will be addressed.
-Multiple instances will result in you being asked to leave the class and/or being referred to the Dean of Students.
+Multiple instances will result in you leaving the class and/or being referred to the Dean of Students.